daypack-dev/daypack-lib/README.md

   - This can be used to specify "fuzzy" starting and ending time of tasks in scheduling reuqests, time profiles, and also recurrence starting times

+  - Interpretation functions of time pattern string are included in `Daypack_lib`

 - Time profiles